 If your child has experienced a personal injury resulting from an animal bite, you may be able to hold the dog owner responsible.
 Teaching children to be cautious about animals is not always enough when a pet owner does not take the proper steps to control their animal.
 Our Chicago personal injury lawyers can help you investigate the actions and let you know of the proper steps you can take to ensure you are compensated for the injury.

-If you suffered an unprovoked dog attack, we encourage you to speak with a Chicago personal injury attorney from Duncan Law Group today.
-Our legal team has recovered tens of millions of dollars for past clients and is ready to put this experience to work for your case.
-We believe that no victim should have to shoulder the financial burden of an injury alone – especially when another person was at fault – so you can trust that we will fight diligently for the maximum amount of compensation available in your case.
+If you suffered an unprovoked dog attack, we encourage you to speak with a Chicago dog bite injury lawyer from Duncan Law Group today.
+Our legal team has recovered tens of millions of dollars for past clients and is ready to put this experience to work for your dog bite case.
+We believe that no bite victim should have to shoulder the financial burden of an injury alone – especially when another person was at fault – so you can trust that we will fight diligently for the maximum amount of financial compensation available in your dog bite case.

-Reach out to our firm today by calling at (312) 202-3283 or filling out a free case evaluation form online.
+Reach out to our Chicago law firm today by calling at (312) 202-3283 or filling out a free injury case evaluation form online.